andosteinmetz/Cybersecurity-101/outline.md

 ## Do we care about security?

 There's a frequently cited straw-man argument that goes "But I have nothing to hide..."
 Even if you feel there's nothing to be ashamed of in your behavior online or wherever, you do have things that you want to remain private - your email password, your bank account information.
 Essentially our online identity which allows us to communicate persistently on the internet.
 All of us in this room probably store some part of our identity online.

 But it's not just for ourselves that we want to employ secure communications, but to preserve and democratize the sphere of privacy.
 The more we all employ secure practices, because the internet is so interconnected, the more secure an internet we make for everybody.

+The [Cypherpunk Manifesto](https://w2.eff.org/Privacy/Crypto/Crypto_misc/cypherpunk.manifesto) makes the argument well.

+The inventor of the world wide web, [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) seems to agree.
+His recent [projects](https://solid.mit.edu/#home) and [opinions](https://www.theguardian.com/technology/2017/mar/11/tim-berners-lee-web-inventor-save-internet) seek to address the privacy and ownership of internet user data.

 ## What tools can we use to provide greater security?

 ###TOR

 A good example is TOR.
 TOR is an anonymizing network that uses relays and cryptography to conceal the identities behind and the contents of communications.
-When using the internet through the TOR network, your messages are passed from computer to computer within the network, with different parts encrypted at every node until it (potentially) exits the network from an "exit node" to its destination.
+When using the internet through the TOR network, your messages are passed from computer to computer within the network, with different parts encrypted at every node until it (potentially) exits the network from an "exit node" to its destination, or in the case of a hidden service, remains within the network.
 None of the nodes along the path know where the message originated, its destination, and its contents.

 The exit nodes have a special position, because they decrypt your message before passing it on to the "public internet."
 At this point, unless you're operating over a secure connection (https://), your message is unencrypted at this juncture, and could be intercepted by an exit node.
 They won't know the traffic's origin, but they will know its destination and its contents unless there's another layer of encryption between.